brennanbrown/stars/index.md

 ## JavaScript

+- [brob/eleventy-plugin-blog-tools](https://github.com/brob/eleventy-plugin-blog-tools) - A collection of shortcodes, filters and tags that make blogging on 11ty more fun
+- [jlnbxn/Markdownloader](https://github.com/jlnbxn/Markdownloader) - Markdownloader makes it possible to fetch articles directly from the web.
+Inspired by the popular outline.com, it also ditches paywalls in the process, leaving clutter and content blockers behind.
+- [KittyGiraudel/a11y-dialog](https://github.com/KittyGiraudel/a11y-dialog) - A very lightweight and flexible accessible modal dialog script.
 - [getindiekit/indiekit](https://github.com/getindiekit/indiekit) - The little server that connects your website to the independent web.
 - [jimbrig/Template-Vault](https://github.com/jimbrig/Template-Vault) - Template Obsidian.md Vault
 - [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.